Robert Helpmann

-Helpmann, from the outset of his career was an actor as well as a dancer, and in the 1940s he turned increasingly to acting in plays, at the Old Vic and in the West End.
+From the outset of his career Helpmann was an actor as well as a dancer, and in the 1940s he turned increasingly to acting in plays, at the Old Vic and in the West End.
 Most of his roles were in Shakespeare plays but he also appeared in works by Shaw, Coward, Sartre and others.
 As a director his range was wide, from Shakespeare to opera, musicals and pantomime.

 Helpmann became co-director of the Australian Ballet, in 1965, for whom he created several new ballets.
 He became sole director in 1975 but disagreements with the company's board led to his dismissal a year later.
 He directed for Australian Opera and acted in stage plays into the 1980s.
-Although primarily a stage artist, he appeared in fifteen films between 1942 (One of Our Aircraft is Missing) and 1984 (Second Time Lucky), including The Red Shoes, The Tales of Hoffmann, a film version of Igor Stravinsky's ballet-drama The Soldier's Tale ("L'Histoire du soldat") in which Helpmann played the Devil, and Chitty Chitty Bang Bang.
+Although primarily a stage artist, he appeared in fifteen films between 1942 (One of Our Aircraft is Missing) and 1984 (Second Time Lucky), including The Red Shoes, The Tales of Hoffmann, as the Devil in a film version of Igor Stravinsky's ballet-drama The Soldier's Tale (L'Histoire du soldat) and as the Child Catcher in Chitty Chitty Bang Bang.

 Helpmann died in Sydney and was given a state funeral in St Andrew's Cathedral.
 The Prime Minister, Bob Hawke, gave a tribute in the Parliament of Australia, and a motion of condolence was passed – a rare tribute for a non-politician.
 Helpmann is commemorated in the Helpmann Awards for Australian performing arts, established in his honour in 2001.